 Are applicants expected to match funding?

 Applicants for Partnerships for Forests funds are encouraged to secure a minimum of 25% of the total costs of a project as Match Funding.

 How long will grant funding last?

 We provide selected partnerships with the funding required to progress to the next stage of maturity.
 This funding will be provided based on an agreed set of outputs as well as an agreed time period for delivery.
 If partnerships succeed in delivering these outputs, or if Partnerships for Forests judges the partnership suitable for further support, the project partners may apply for further funding to reach the next stage of maturity.
 Activities will not be funded beyond the project end-date of December 2023.

-Are there are organizations that can’t apply for grants or TA?
+Are there are organisations that can’t apply for grants or TA?

 Yes, grants or TA will not be awarded to: